February 14th. Mark it, or don’t. Either way, it’s coming hot and heavy on your calendar, shop fronts and social media feeds.

 Love is loving love, no matter what form or type,

-A friend, a lover, a partner – they’re all worth the hype.
+A friend, a partner – they’re all worth the hype.

-But maybe, I got it all wrong.
+Maybe, I got it wrong.
 It’s too big a word for me,

 What if I’ll never know it’s raw, unconditional meaning?

 Well I guess I’ll plod along, and do the best I can,